-We will incur increased costs as a result of being a public company subject to the Sarbanes-Oxley Act of 2002 and our management faces challenges in implementing those requirements.
+We incur increased costs as a result of being a public company subject to the Sarbanes-Oxley Act of 2002 and our management faces challenges in implementing those requirements.

-As a public company, we will incur additional legal, accounting and other expenses that we do not incur as a private company.
+As a public company, we incur additional legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002, as well as new rules subsequently implemented by the SEC and the New York Stock Exchange, or NYSE, have imposed increased regulation and required enhanced corporate governance practices of public companies.
 We are committed to maintaining high standards of corporate governance and public disclosure, and our efforts to comply with evolving laws, regulations and standards in this regard are likely to result in increased general and administrative expenses and a diversion of management time and attention from revenue-generating activities to compliance activities.
 For example, we are in the process of creating additional board committees and are reviewing and adopting comprehensive new policies regarding internal controls over financial reporting and disclosure controls and procedures.
-We are also in the process of evaluating and testing our internal financial reporting controls in anticipation of compliance with Section 404 of the Sarbanes-Oxley Act of 2002 and have not yet completed this process.
+We are also in the process of evaluating our internal financial reporting controls in anticipation of compliance with Section 404 of the Sarbanes-Oxley Act of 2002 and have not yet completed this process.
 We have formed internal evaluation committees and engaged consultants and expect to upgrade our computer software systems to assist us in such compliance.
 If we do not implement the requirements of Section 404 in a timely manner or with adequate compliance, we might be subject to sanctions or investigation by regulatory authorities, such as the SEC.
 Any such action could harm our business or investors' confidence in our company and could cause our share price to fall.
-We will also incur additional costs associated with our reporting requirements as a public company.
-We also expect these new rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
-As a result, it may be more difficult for us to attract and retain qualified candidates to serve on our board of directors or as executive officers.
+We also incur additional costs associated with our reporting requirements as a public company.
+We expect these new rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+As a result, it may be more difficu